Taking a spin along the bendy Healy Pass is one of my favourite things to do in West Cork.

 2. The route

 The route starts at the Adrigole Bridge in County Cork and proceeds to the Lauragh Bridge in County Kerry.
 It is about 12 kilometres in length.
+You can explore it, and the area around it, on the Ring of Beara route.

 The road is extremely bendy, twisting and turning through mountainous terrain.
 While the Healy Pass is perfectly safe, drivers need to be on the lookout for walkers and cyclists who also love the challenge the route presents.